freesewing/freesewing/markdown/org/docs/patterns/breanna/options/shoulderdartlength/en.md

-The size of the back shoulder dart.
+The length of the back shoulder dart.

 ## Effect of this option on the pattern